pietervdvn/MapComplete/Docs/BuiltinLayers.md

 This layer shows notes on OpenStreetMap.
+Having this layer in your theme will trigger the 'add new note' functionality in the 'addNewPoint'-popup (or if your theme has no presets, it'll enable adding notes)

 [Go to the source code](../assets/layers/note/note.json)